 Bold Earth trips have approximately 13 teenagers with two to three trip leaders.
 New trip leaders are always paired with a returning trip leader.
 Employment ranges from three to nine weeks and ends around August 16.
 Language skills and travel experience are considered during trip placement.

-Bold Earth is now accepting applications for the 2021 summer season.
-If you meet the qualifications below, please click here for more information on how to apply.
+Bold Earth is now accepting applications for the 2022 summer season!
+If you meet the qualifications below, please email a copy of your resume to firstname.lastname@example.org.

 - Must be legally allowed to work in the U.S.

 - College graduate, or in the process of completing a degree

 - Wilderness First Responder and adult CPR certification

 - Lifeguard training is highly recommended for new trip leaders and is required for returning trip leaders

 - High energy and good judgment and decision-making skills

 - No more than four points on your driving record in the past three years

 - Clean background check